Manuel González Prada: Literary Circle

 He was an original partner in the Lima Literary Club and he participated in the foundation of the Peruvian Literary Circle, a vehicle to propose a literature based on science and the future.
 The Literary Circle saw themselves as freethinkers and that they were destined to change Peru, reaching out to González Prada, who immediately reoriented the groups direction.
-During his first address to the group at the Ateneo, he would criticize those who looked to the past, stating "Our liberty will be useless if we limit ourselves in torm to the exaggerated purism of Madrid, or if in substance we submit ourselves to the Syllabus of Rome.
+During his first address to the group at the Ateneo, he criticized those who looked to the past, stating "Our liberty will be useless if we limit ourselves in torm to the exaggerated purism of Madrid, or if in substance we submit ourselves to the Syllabus of Rome.
 Let us rid ourselves of the tendency that induces us to prefer the foliage of words to the fruit of ideas."
 In 1886, he became the head of the Literary Circle, stating:

 I see myself, from this day on, at the head of a group destined to become the radical party of our literature.

 During Fiestas Patrias on 28 July 1888, González Prada's Speech at the Politeama, read by an Ecuadorian orator due to the writer's stage fright, received thunderous applause by the audience, with President of Peru Andrés Avelino Cáceres, who was in attendance, saying "l did not know whether to arrest him or embrace him".
 The publication of the speech was unsuccessfully censored by the Cáceres government.